 - CicLAvia is FREE!

-- CicLAvia lasts from 9 AM until 3 PM
+- CicLAvia lasts from 9am to 4pm.

-- CicLAvia closes streets to car traffic and opens them for people to walk, skate, bike, play, and explore parts of Los Angeles.
+- CicLAvia closes streets to car traffic and opens them for people to walk, skate, bike, play, and explore parts of Los Angeles County.

 - CicLAvia is not a race!
 There's no starting point or finish line—begin where you like and enjoy the day your way.

 - CicLAvia traffic flows in two directions, just like regular traffic.
-Check out some more safety tips.
+Check out more rules of the route.

 Questions or Concerns

-For concerns regarding the Los Angeles street closure permit, contact LA Bureau of Street Services, Investigation and Enforcement Division, Special Events at 213.847.6000.
+For concerns regarding the Los Angeles street closure permit, contact LA Bureau of Street Services, Investigation, and Enforcement Division, Special Events at 213.847.6000.